wix-incubator/data-capsule/README.md

 ## DataCapsule

 DataCapsule is the one responsible for your needs.
 When you create a capsule you must provide a `strategy` (see below) for *how* data will be saved.
 In addition, you can optionally provide a `namespace` and `scope` for your capsule.
-If you didn't provide `namespace` in costructor, you must do so for each operation you do on the capsule.
+If you didn't provide `namespace` in constructor, you must do so for each operation you do on the capsule.
 However, `scope` is optional.
 The idea is that `namespace` distinguishes your data from other applications who are using the same strategy (for example in case of localstorage, other applications that run in the same origin), and `scope` distinguishes your data from data the same application might write when in different context (for example, user id is often used as `scope`).
 Even if you provided `namespace` and `scope` in constructor, you may override it for specific operation by passing different `namespace` or `scope` when passing `options` to one of the capsule's methods.

 ```js
 constructor(options) {